Capi-nemoo/nemooScripter/README.md

 ## Script Categories

 ### Automation
+Scripts to automate boring or repetitive tasks.
+Perfect for saving time.

 **git_push_all_repos :** This script automates git add, commit, push, and handles sync issues (git pull) for all Git repositories inside a specified root directory.